Lisianski Inlet Lodge 2019 trip information

 Here at Lisianski Inlet Lodge, we pride ourselves on a well rounded, comfortable and enjoyable vacation that focuses on great fishing in both salt and freshwater and enjoyment of the best southeast Alaska has to offer.

-Your guide specializes in providing a combination package of salt and freshwater fishing coupled with other fun activities such as soaks in natural hot springs, nature hikes, yoga on the beach, visits to an ancient petroglyph site and viewing wildlife Alaska is famous for such as; brown bear, humpback whales, sea otters, eagles and more.
+Your guide specializes in providing a combination package of salt and freshwater fishing coupled with other fun activities such as soaks in natural hot springs, nature hikes, wilderness yoga, visits to an ancient petroglyph site and viewing wildlife Alaska is famous for such as; brown bear, humpback whales, sea otters, eagles and more.

 As our lodge is small it is common for us to have just one group for the week, often a family or group of friends who enjoy the great fishing and come back year over year to fill their freezers with succulent Alaskan king salmon and halibut and renew their spirits with the natural beauty and raw wildness of Alaska.
 While we do take groups of two and occasionally singles, we most often offer a private lodge for groups of from 5 up to 9 guests.

 Our combination of fishing and wilderness appreciation has historically provided enough high-quality Alaskan seafood for our guests to give to their families and enjoy over the winter months.
 However, in the past few years new regulations and worry about the strength of the stocks have brought us lower limits, especially for halibut (we release the big ones), and this has made it harder and harder to fill those fish boxes!
 We have found fishing harder is necessary in order to make our normal 100 pounds of filets per guest and this has come at the expense of the rest of the fun trip we enjoy providing.